Albanian staff member Nikolin Dodaj offered a series of workshops on a study skill: how to find the main idea in a text.

 Step 3: Invite

-The students involved in Campus Crusade for Christ in Tirana invited their friends and classmates to join in the contest.
+The students involved in Cru in Tirana invited their friends and classmates to join in the contest.
 They also handed out around campus about 2,500 copies of More Than a Carpenter together with invitations to the contest.

 - Distribute copies of the book along with the invitations.